analytiq-hub/sigagent.github.io/machine_learning/_posts/2021-01-22-reinforce.md

 ## What is Reinforcement Learning?
 In machine learning, typically, what is dynamically learned are text or images.
 Reinforcement learning is a special case of machine learning where what is learned are *processes*, using a *reward* function to determie optimal state.

-In the CartPole example, a pole is balanced on top of a cart:
+In the CartPole example, a pole is balanced on top of a cart.

 ![CartPole](/src/images/cartpole.png)